scu-zjz/IMDLBenCo/README.md

 ```
 This repository is under rapid development, thus, you can also use the command above to check if the current version is our latest version.

-If everything works well, it should looks like this:
+If everything works well, it should look like this:
 ```
 IMDLBenCo codebase version: 0.1.23
         Checking for updates...